 HFM 064 The Ins and Outs of Fashion Merchandising

 Learn how color, fabrics, consumer motivation, sales, and fashion publications affect the art of merchandising.
-You'll analyze merchandising strategies by visiting retail stores and get an overview of historic style trends by touring the costume collection of The Museum at FIT.
+You will analyze merchandising strategies by visiting retail stores and get an overview of historic style trends by touring the costume collection of The Museum at FIT.
 Gallery Project Gallery

 HFM 066 Careers in Fashion Styling

 Explore the role of a fashion stylist as it relates to the fashion industry.
-You'll learn the styling techniques for the entertainment industry, print and personal image consulting, body type analysis, shopping and prepping merchandise for clients, and about the diverse career opportunities in styling for the entertainment industry, retail personal shopping, magazine and e-commerce print, and image consulting.
-You'll also explore the business requirements and entrepreneurial opportunities in the field of fashion styling.
+You'll learn the styling techniques for the entertainment industry, print and personal image consulting, body type analysis, and how to shop and prep merchandise for clients.
+You will also learn about the diverse career opportunities in styling for the entertainment industry, retail personal shopping, magazine and e-commerce print, and image consulting.
+You will explore the business requirements and entrepreneurial opportunities in the field of fashion styling.

 HFM 068 Next Generation Shopping Trends